Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who

-It is usually situated between the right and left button.
+It is usually situated between the right and left buttons.
 It is used for scrolling or navigating through an open document.
 Or simply put, moving the contents of a page up or down.

 A USB Computer Mouse

 Starting the Computer

 For you to be able to use a computer, you must turn it on.
 The monitor and the system unit of a desktop computer must be turned on.
 You should be able to locate the power button for both of them.
 The modern electronic equipment uses the same symbol a zero (0) and a one (1) inserted on it to denote the power on and off button.
 Just have a look at the symbol on your Mobile's on / off button to get the picture.
 After locating the power button, turn on the system unit, and then turn on the monitor (there is no particular order, you can start with any).
 Just press the button in and release it.